oodx/prontodb/docs/ref/HOWTO_HUB.md

 For questions or issues:
 1. Check the main README.md for comprehensive documentation
 2. Review hub's feature definitions in Cargo.toml
-3. Use `./bin/repos.py` tools for ecosystem analysis
+3. Use `blade` tools for ecosystem analysis
 4. Follow the migration patterns used by existing oodx projects

 ---

+## Philosophy Summary

+Hub embodies a **controlled integration** approach to dependency management with intelligent defaults:

+- **Internal First**: Top-level namespace reserved for oodx/rsb infrastructure
+- **External Reluctance**: Third-party dependencies marked with `-ext` suffix
+- **Clean Separation**: Clear boundaries between our code and external utilities
+- **Ecosystem Unity**: Single source of truth for dependency versions across all projects
+- **Lean by Default**: Lite variants provide fast builds and small binaries as the starting point
+- **Power When Needed**: Full variants available for advanced functionality without compromise
+- **Project Control**: Teams can compose exactly the feature set they need

+### The Lite/Full Balance

+Hub's philosophy balances efficiency with capability:

+- **Start Lean**: Domain groups provide lite variants by default for optimal developer experience
+- **Scale Intelligently**: Upgrade to full variants only when specific advanced features are required
+- **Compose Flexibly**: Mix lite and full variants based on actual project needs, not theoretical maximums
+- **Optimize Continuously**: Regular profiling of build times and binary sizes guides optimal feature selection

-Hub: *One crate to rule them all, one crate to find them, one crate to bring them all, and in the ecosystem bind them.* 📦✨
+Hub: *One crate to rule them all, one crate to find them, one crate to bring them all, and in the ecosystem bind them - but with clear separation between internal and external, and intelligent defaults that scale from lean to powerful.* 📦✨⚡